Truants in MV: Number of absentees jumps to record high!

 Measures against school absenteeism

-The state government of Mecklenburg-Western Pomerania has decided to increasingly act against the phenomenon of school tail.
-For each lesson, the teachers are now obliged to check the presence and to document absenteeism.
-In addition, a uniform procedure was introduced, which is coordinated by the Ministry of Education and Daycare.
-The guideline based on the school law for the country is intended to promote cooperation with parents and support preventive measures.
+The state government of Mecklenburg-Western Pomerania has decided to take greater action against the phenomenon of truancy.
+For every lesson, teachers are now obliged to check attendance and accurately document absences.
+In addition, a uniform procedure was introduced, which is coordinated by the Ministry of Education and Child Care.
+The guidelines, which are based on the state school law, are intended to promote cooperation with parents and support preventive measures.

-The information also provided by Education-MV show that the focus is particularly on unexcused absences, while measures to document and support students are to be further expanded.
-The evaluation of the guide has been continuously carried out since the 2017/2018 school year in order to check the effectiveness of the measures.
+The information also provided by Education-mv shows that the focus is particularly on unexcused absences, while measures to document and support students are to be further expanded.
+The evaluation of the guidelines has been carried out continuously since the 2017/2018 school year in order to check the effectiveness of the measures.

 An important aspect in the fight against absenteeism is cooperation with parents.
 The Hamburg project “Every School Day Counts” emphasizes how important it is to actively involve parents in school life.
 This is about building emotional bridges and informing parents about school events.
 A good bond between school and home can reduce the risk of school absenteeism and ensures that more parents are involved and interested in their children's school matters.
 Statistics show that over 40 percent of students say their parents know about their truancy.
 Unfortunately, 10 percent of parents apologize for their children's absence for reasons that are not legitimate.

-However, the challenges increase in secondary level I, where the influence of parents decreases on the school behavior of the young people.
-Therefore, targeted measures are necessary, such as improving the school climate, the inclusion of the students in everyday school life and a timely monitoring of absenteeism.
-Teachers are called up, signs of absenteeism, such as frequent delays or indifference, to recognize early and react quickly.
+However, the challenges increase in lower secondary school, where parents' influence on young people's academic behavior decreases.
+Therefore, targeted measures are necessary here, such as improving the school climate, involving students in everyday school life and promptly monitoring absences.
+Teachers are called upon to recognize signs of absenteeism early on, such as frequent tardiness or indifference, and to react quickly.

 School absenteeism is a complex problem that not only affects students, but also poses challenges for the entire school community.
-It is all the more important that everyone involved - teachers, parents and school authorities - pull together and find solutions that get children back to school.
+This makes it all the more important that everyone involved – teachers, parents and school authorities – pull together and find solutions that get children back to school.